DFINITY-Education/data-structures/module-2.md

 The `add` function adds an `item` to our data structure; this is where the auto-scaling occurs.
 If a given `BloomFilter` has reached its capacity, a new one is created with the `item` and appended to the list.
 Notice that we call `BloomFilter`'s own `add` function to add an `item` to that specific `BloomFilter`.

-`check` runs though all of the Bloom filters in `filters` and calls each of their `check` class methods.
+`check` runs through all of the Bloom filters in `filters` and calls each of their `check` class methods.

 The `BloomFilter` class accepts two parameters: `bitMapSize` and `hashFuncs`.
 The `bitMapSize` is the size of our bitmap, as determined by the math in `AutoScalingBloomFilter`.
 You can see it used in creating our `bitMap`, which is implemented as an `Array` of booleans initialized to `false`. `BloomFilter` has no notion of `capacity` or `errorRate` - the `AutoScalingBloomFilter` class is responsible for managing those factors.